Invenietis/CK-ActivityMonitor/CK.ActivityMonitor/StaticGate/README.md

 by the [CoreApplicationIdentity.InstanceId](https://github.com/Invenietis/CK-Core/blob/master/CK.Core/CoreApplicationIdentity/README.md)
 of the running application and the `int Key { get; }` (an incremented index for each gate created).

+Gates that have DisplayName can be configured by the [StaticGatesConfigurator](StaticGatesConfigurator.cs) (see below).

 ___
 **Important:** As an optimization, the .Net runtime defers the initialization of the static fields of a Type until one of them is accessed: a StaticGate will only appear if it's used or if another static field of the Type is accessed.